 My career with Schlumberger is always changing!
-I have learned a great deal in my 5 years here, and continue to be challenged, which is one of the reasons I continue to work with Schlumberger.
+I have learned a great deal since I joined, and continue to be challenged, which is one of the reasons I continue to work with Schlumberger.
 The first year consisted of gaining mastery of Reservoir Engineering software to support and guide our clients.
 Then, I replaced a senior Reservoir Engineer providing more in-depth technical consulting at a client’s site.
 Now, I work in technical marketing focused on communicating the value that our people and technology deliver to clients around the world.

 One of the biggest attractions of Schlumberger for me is the diversity; of people, culture, geography, and technology.

 I always prefer to start with a cup of black coffee.
 From there, it can go many ways.
 I go through e-mails, and respond to urgent requests.
 I then dive into project work, sales initiatives, or review papers/web/video content, and typically work with a variety of people (both technical and non-technical) depending on the task at-hand.

 People.
 I think one of the most rewarding parts of any job is the relationships you build with the people that you work with.
 Everyone comes from different backgrounds, has different experiences, and different opinions to share.

 One of the most challenging aspects of my job is to adjust the language I use based on the audience.
 A Vice President may need information in one way, whereas a Product Analyst another way, and a technical consultant a completely different way.

 The working environment is very dynamic.
 Things move quickly, needs change, and the technology is always evolving.
 As industry challenges continue to push for new solutions, it is our job to respond and lead with compelling solutions.